 Most of the stitches in hand embroidery can be used to fill these design outlines.
-Even the stitches used to give outline to the designs can fill embroidery designs.
-But most of us have favourites – like for whatever it is in life.
-These are my favourite filling stitches
+Even the stitches used to outline the designs can fill embroidery designs.
+But most of us have favorites – like for whatever it is in life.
+These are my favorite filling stitches

 This stitch is what comes to my mind the first time any design outline has to be filled – the satin stitch.

 To get all the satin stitches starting and ending in the same outline and also to get all the stitches lying even and very smooth is a bit difficult and needs careful attention ( a good eyesight) .

 A slanting satin stitch and padded satin stitch are also favourite filling stitches.
 A different effect can be given by making satin stitches and weaving through the thread ( as in laid work)

 You will have to thread your needle with all the 6 strands of the embroidery thread and make small chain stitch line starting from the outline and then filling the whole design

 This stitch goes without saying is the favourite filling stitch of most.
 Long and short stitches are the best filling stitches when you have a big design area to fill.
 Another advantage of this stitch is that it is quite forgiving.

 Another beautiful stitch which can look as pretty and smooth as satin stitch when used to full designs.
 The advantage of blanket stitch is that it gives you an outline on one side which can make the design stand out.
-You can make this stitch as close as you want to – which can almost mimic the look of satin stitches
+You can make this stitch as close as you want to – which can almost mimic the look of satin stitches.

-5 French knot filling
+5. French knot filling

 French knots can give a three dimensional look to the design.
 You will have to make several french knots and cover the whole area with small french knots.